jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### Chat Welcome Message

 The text entered here appears to all users when they join the Server (the chat window will open automatically for them).
+HTML is also supported.

 ## Options